Kalpesh14m/Coursera-Programming-Foundations-with-JavaScript-HTML-and-CSS/Week 1/Using HTML - Displaying Data.md

 ---

-Question 8
-Consider the following HTML to display a table listing the names of different colors.
+8. Consider the following HTML to display a table listing the names of different colors.

 ![](https://user-images.githubusercontent.com/25608527/118540948-c25b9700-b76e-11eb-9b20-c608864a4df5.png)